SlabberP/Prediction-of-Product-Sales/README.md

   - Check the data for null values or missing values.
 Imputing these values only happens after the train/test split.
   - Split the train and test data.
   - Preprocessing:
-     - Creating pipelines for encoding and scaling of Categorical, Ordinal and numeric features.
+     - Creating pipelines for encoding and scaling of Categorical, Ordinal and Numerical features.
      - Fit the preprocessor to the traing data only
      - Transform the training and test data